 I wouldn’t have known to venture to this neighborhood, but was tipped off by my Devour Seville tapas tour guide.
 If you’re visiting Las Setas, you can come here too.

-11. Palace of the Countess Of Lebrija
+16. Palace of the Countess Of Lebrija

 It’s a beautiful Andalusian home with an eclectic mix of architectural elements.
-It has some of the most beautiful mosaics and tiles in Spain.
+It has some of the most beautiful mosaics and tiles in all of Spain.

 The Countess of Lebrija bought the house in 1901 and lovingly restored it until 1914.
 The Countess had a special interest in archaeology, and her house reflects that passion.

 Before Italica became a protected site, it was looted and even used as a quarry.
 There are myriad archaeological artifacts in the house, some on display and some hidden in wood cabinets.

 Like many Spanish palaces, the house also reflects the Moorish influence throughout southern Spain.
 It’s very colorful and full of bright tiles, geometric patterns, and ornate Mudéjar arches.